 Sometimes you have every intention of sending a wedding gift right after the wedding, but you get too busy, and life gets away from you.
 Here's a way of turning a belated gift into something positive.

 With so many couples living on their own before they get married, they often already have too much stuff.
 But you can still help them invest in their future through wine.
 Pick one bottle for them to drink now, and get the wine store owner to help you pick out a second bottle that will be great to drink in 10 years.
-If your budget allows, buy a third bottle for them to drink in 25-30 years.
-Attach notes to each bottle that tell them when to drink it, such as, "Happy 10th Anniversary!
-Drink me... in 2018!"
-10 years from now, they'll still be remembering what a special friend you are.
+If your budget allows, buy a third bottle for them to drink in 25 to 30 years.
+Attach notes to each bottle that tell them when to drink it, such as in 10 years.
+A decade from now, they'll still be remembering what a special friend you are.

 A Spicy Wedding